 The Kobo Mini is a cheap e-book reader.
 It has a black and white e-paper screen with excellent sunlight readability.
 Before you begin: back up the internal SD card.
 The XCSoar installer may break the Kobo, though unlikely.
 You can always recover the Kobo from a software failure, but only if you have access to a backup.
 To install XCSoar, connect the Kobo to your PC via USB.
 The Kobo exposes a mass storage device to your PC; open it and create a directory called .kobo (note the leading dot).
 Download the file KoboRoot.tgz from the XCSoar website into that directory (https://xcsoar.org/hardware/).
 Unplug the Kobo and reboot it (switch it off completely, and switch it on again).
 You will see the message "Updating", and after a few minutes, the Kobo shows a menu that allows you to launch XCSoar or the Kobo e-book reader software.
 To copy data files (maps, waypoints,) to the Kobo, launch the original Kobo software ("Nickel") and connect the Kobo to your PC again.
 Copy the files into a directory called XCSoarData at the top level.
 Alternatively data files may be downloaded via XCSoar's file man- ager, after having invoked a WLAN connection just before launching XCSoar.
 Hacking the Kobo After installing XCSoar on the Kobo, the new boot script checks for a script called XCSoarData/kobo/init.sh and executes it.
 If you know what you're doing, you can use this script to do things at boot time, for example launch inetd (for telnet access).
 When you launch Nickel (the original e-book firmware), the new boot script also checks for a script in XCSoarData/kobo/ named init_nickel.sh and executes it.
 Again, if you know what you're doing, you can use this script to do things before Nickel is fully started, for example send commands to your attached vario (to shut it down, to cut the volume, etc).
+The Power Off Screen While powered off, XCSoar shows a log of your most recent flights on the screen.
+Additionally, if present, it shows the contents of the file XCSoarData/kobo/poweroff.txt at the bottom.
+This file can contain arbitrary text, e.g. contact/owner/emergency information.
 On a Windows PC Download the program file XCSoar.exe (target "PC") to your hard disk.
-On Unix/Linux The file downloaded is xcsoar_XXX.deb, where XXX includes the ver- sion number and platform, e.g. xcsoar_6.0.4_i386.deb.
-This is a Debian package and can be installed using sudo dpkg -i xcsoar_XXX.deb.